 Build a Report

-Now that you know how to find your favorite reports in Lightning Experience, let’s build a new one!
+Now that you know how to find your favorite reports in Lightning Experience, let’s build a new one.
 From the Reports tab, click New Report.
-Behold, the report builder in Lightning Experience.
+Choose a report type (How about Opportunities?) and then click Continue.

-Now you’re ready to start grouping, filtering, and charting data!
+The report builder opens and you’re ready to start grouping, filtering, and charting data.
 Here’s a quick visual overview of how to analyze your data in the Lightning Experience report builder.

 - Filter records from your report until you get exactly what you want (1).

 - From the menu bar, undo or redo actions, show or hide a chart, save, and run the report (2).
-Click Properties to rename, add a description, or change folders (3).
+To rename a report, add a description, or change folders, click Properties (3).

 - Customize the report chart (4).